awakzdev/aws-eventbridge-notifications/README.md

 ## Components

 - **Lambda Function:**
-  A Python Lambda function (packaged as `code.zip` in the Terraform folder) that processes incoming CloudTrail events.
+  A Python Lambda function (packaged as `code.zip` in the root folder) that processes incoming CloudTrail events.
 The function uses an environment variable `SNS_TOPIC_ARN` to know where to send notifications.

 - **SNS Topic:**
  The Lambda function publishes its asynchronous results to this SNS topic.